 Groundwater monitoring will be conducted as described in the Citrus County Central Landfill Groundwater Monitoring Plan.
-Changes to the monitoring plan were addressed in the Citrus County Central Landfill Water Quality Monitoring Plan by Jones Edmunds and submitted to FDEP in June 2018 (Appendix F).
+Changes to the monitoring plan were addressed in the Citrus

+County Central Landfill Water Quality Monitoring Plan by Jones Edmunds (February 2022) and submitted as part of this permit application (Part L).
 The updated Groundwater Monitoring Plan reflects those changes noted in the Jones Edmunds Report.
 The plan will be updated periodically based on current operation permit requirements with a current copy held in the Solid Waste Administration Offices at the CCCL.